JetBrains/kotlin/kotlin-native/tools/llvm_builder/README.md

 ```shell
 docker build -t kotlin-llvm-builder .
 docker run --rm -it -v <HOST_PATH>:/output kotlin-llvm-builder --install-path /output/llvm-11.1.0-linux-x64 --pack
 ```

 ### Known problems
-1. Bootstrap build is not working on macOS for default git branch.
-2. `libcxx` and `compiler-rt` are built as projects, not runtimes.
+1. `libcxx` and `compiler-rt` are built as projects, not runtimes.
-3. No way to run LLVM tests out of the box.
+2. No way to run LLVM tests out of the box.